Cowboylaserkittenjetshark/aquapackrobotics/docs/dryrun/dryrun.md

 You should see two devices labeled `FrontCam` and `BottomCam` (two different sections as shown below!):
 ![](list_cams.png)
 ## Test Arm & Kill
+> [!IMPORTANT]
+> `arm.sh` has not worked for some time now and may no longer exist.
+You may skip steps 1-4
 1. Arm the robot using the hardware arm switch The thrusters should not beep yet (if they do, software kill is either broken or disabled).
 2. Software arm the robot
 	1. Run `./arm.sh`